FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 ### Remove Hay from the Barn

-This example shows how a real IoT Agent would send an Ultralight command to a **Filling Station** to unload the barn.
+This example shows how a real IoT Agent would send an JSON command to a **Filling Station** to unload the barn.
 The **Filling Station** has already supplied an endpoint `/iot/filling001` where it is listening for commands.

 #### 6 Request: